christianmbonet/documentationREADME/README.md

 Return all transactions.

-For a get request, send a get request to the API with
+To send a GET request, send request with the body of the request empty.

 In this case, the following will be returned:
 ```